studiolift/Enhance-for-Basecamp/README.md

 The first three values are for enabling and disabling features.
 Change "true" to "false" to disable and then back to "true" to enable.
 The "colours" block is for setting the 3 priority colours for to-do items, just in case you don't like the defaults.
 These can contain any colour you would usually use in CSS, and if you accidentally get too carried away the original colours are included in a comment to the right of each value.

 Finally, the last item is the URL to the jQuery CDN which you shouldn't need to change, but it is there if you really need to!

+When you're done, save the file and reload your current Basecamp SSB page to see your changes.